 Horse stall mats are one of those purchases where getting the specifications right matters.
 Buy the wrong thickness and the mats break down faster.
 Buy the wrong size and you waste material on unnecessary cutting.
-Buy from a retailer who does not disclose condition grades and you might pay full price for blemished stock.
+Buy from a retailer who does not disclose condition grades and you might pay full price for off-grade stock.

 This guide covers everything you need to know about horse stall mats before you place an order.
 By the end you will know exactly what to buy, how much to buy, and what to pay.